 The Oxford COVID-19 Government Response Tracker collects publicly available information on 11 indicators of government response including school & workplace closures, public events cancellations, restrictions on public gatherings, stay at home requirements, public transport closures, domestic & international travel restrictions, public information campaigns, testing and contact tracing.
 Source: Blavatnik School of Government, Oxford University.
-Data for Australia haven't been updated since 13th August and hence don't reflect the tightening of restrictions in NSW and Victoria since then.
 Series for South-East Asia, the EU, South America and the Middle East are population-weighted averages for individual constituent countries.
-Data up to 26th August.
+Data up to 2nd September.
 Return to "What's New".

-7 countries have now fully vaccinated more than 70% of their population, another 6 are close to that threshold, and 14 more are over 50%
+8 countries have now fully vaccinated more than 70% of their population, another 4 are close to that threshold, and 17 more are over 50%

-Percentage of population who have had at least one vaccination shot as at 24th - 26th August
+Percentage of population who have had at least one vaccination shot as at 31st August - 2nd September

-Note: Data for Nauru is 27th July; for the Philippines is 15th August; for PNG, the Solomon Islands and Vanuatu 16th August; for Laos and Myanmar 21st August; and for Fiji, Samoa and Tonga 23rd August.
-The number for China is the number of doses administered per 100 population, divided by 2 (China reports 53.8% of its population having been fully vaccinated as at 12th August but there is no corresponding number for the proportion of its population which has had one shot.
+Note: Data Kiribati is as at 9th August; for Papua New Guinea, Solomon Islands and Vanuatu, 16th August; for Samoa, Tonga and Tuvalu, 23rd August; for Armenia, 29th August.
+Data on total vaccinations for Philippines is 15th August but for full vaccinations is 1st September.
+Data for full vaccinations for Hungary and Kiribati not available.
 Source: Our World in Data, Coronavirus (COVID-19) Vaccinations.
 Return to "What's New".

-Canada now has 66% of its population fully vaccinated, the UK 62%, the EU 57%, the US 51% - and Australia 25%
+Canada now has 67% of its population fully vaccinated, the UK 63%, the EU 58%, the US 52%, Japan 47% - and Australia 29%